govindkumar96/config-server/README.md

 It is a config server microservice.
-It is a Git based config server and containes a controller end point as /
+It is a Git based config server and containes a controller end point as / It access the the common-properties, which contains all congifuration.